usernameisnull/gaussdb-go/CONTRIBUTING.md

 ## Development Environment Setup

 gaussdb-go tests naturally require a GaussDB database.
-It will connect to the database specified in the `PGX_TEST_DATABASE` environment variable.
-The `PGX_TEST_DATABASE` environment variable can either be a URL or key-value pairs.
+It will connect to the database specified in the `GAUSSDB_TEST_DATABASE` environment variable.
+The `GAUSSDB_TEST_DATABASE` environment variable can either be a URL or key-value pairs.
 In addition, the standard `PG*` environment variables will be respected.
 Consider using [direnv](https://github.com/direnv/direnv) to simplify environment variable handling.